lzell/AIProxySwift/README.md

 Modify your macOS project settings by tapping on your project in the Xcode project tree, then select `Signing & Capabilities` and enable `Outgoing Connections (client)`

+## Community contributions

+Contributions are welcome!
+In order to contribute, we require that you grant AIProxy an irrevocable license to use your contributions as we see fit.
+Please read `CONTRIBUTIONS.md` for details